 - market access.

-The national aquatic animal health surveillance strategy will:
+Australia’s national aquatic animal disease surveillance strategy

 For further information on Australia’s international reporting requirements and activities, see the International activities webpage.